What are Group Emails?

 This concludes our tutorial on how to create group emails with Google Workspace.

-If you are a beginner, we have a video tutorial just for you.
+If you’re a total beginner, we have a video tutorial just for you!

 After watching the video if you still have any questions, feedback or comments, feel free to add those below.